Infragistics-BusinessTools/Slingshot-Documentation/reveal-images/en/datasources/supported-data-sources/athena.md

 <img src="images/athena-set-up-database.png" alt="Choose an Amazon Athena database" class="responsive-img" width="75%"/>

-If you want to add another Amazon Athena server, you can quickly do this by clicking/tapping the  *+ Connection* button on the right (see above).
+If you want to add another Amazon Athena server, you can quickly do this by clicking/tapping the  *+ Connection* button on the left (see above).

 After choosing a database, click/tap _Select and Continue_.